Antivirus programs detect viruses, and sometimes are capable of removing them. They may also protect against certain malicious behavior (heuristics).

-However, antivirus programs can not ultimately protect you from viruses, no more than you can protect your children from everything that they may come in contact with.
+However, antivirus programs can not ultimately protect you from viruses, no more than you can protect your children from every risk they may encounter.
 However, just like a good baby-sitter, you can extend your protection by using an antivirus program.

 A Brief History Lesson

 An antivirus program is great for what it is designed for: detecting specific strains of computer viruses that exist at some point in time as a file.
 They should not be relied on to completely remove malware nor trusted to do so completely.